Quafadas/vecxt/site/docs/_blog/_posts/2024-09-19-Benchmarking.md

 ## Trigger

 I concluded I wanted a manual trigger.
-Each push to main is too much - a lot of redundant data and duplicated work on each commit.
+Each push to main is too much.
+Benchmareking is by definition compute intense, and doing it continuously is rather wasteful outside of something truly mission critical.
 In future perhaps switch to benchmark on  release.
-As the suite is being built out, I think manual makes more sense.
+Currently, manual makes more sense.

-## Where shoudl the data be stored
+## Where should the data be stored

 JMH itself doesn't give you more than the results.
 We need extra metadata.
 ChatGPT wrote me a shell script which appends the date, commit and branch that the results were generated from into the results html.
 This will be our metadata.